rossrobino/drab/src/lib/docs/classes/dialog.md

 By default, the `HTMLDialogElement` doesn't close if the user clicks outside of it.
 Add a `click-outside-close` attribute to close when the user clicks outside.

+`remove-body-scroll`

+Add the `remove-body-scroll` to remove the scroll from `document.body` when the dialog is open.

 ---

 ## Hierarchy